Cambridge, Massachusetts: Tour group in front of the Harvard University Science Center, via APCortizasJr / iStock.com

 The Broad Canal in Cambridge, Massachusetts.

 North Point Park is an 8.5-acre scenic waterfront park on the Cambridge side of the Charles River.
 It offers views of the Boston skyline and the Zakim Bridge.
-The park is perfect for walking along the river or watching the kids play in the large playground and splash deck.
+The park is perfect for walking along the river or for watching the kids play on the large playground and splash deck.
 There’s also a skate park for older kids.

 Cambridge After Dark